felixge/httpsnoop/README.md

 ## Performance

 ```
-BenchmarkBaseline-8      	   20000	     81837 ns/op
+BenchmarkBaseline-8      	   20000	     94912 ns/op
-BenchmarkCaptureMetrics-8	   20000	    103670 ns/op
+BenchmarkCaptureMetrics-8	   20000	     95461 ns/op
 ```

-As you can see, using `CaptureMetrics` on a vanilla http.Handler introduces an overhead of ~20μs per http request on my machine.
-This is very low, and should not have a noticable impact on your application unless you're doing thousands of requests per second per core.
+As you can see, using `CaptureMetrics` on a vanilla http.Handler introduces an overhead of ~500 ns per http request on my machine.
+However, the margin of error appears to be larger than that, therefor it should be reasonable to assume that the overhead introduced by `CaptureMetrics` is absolutely negligible.

 ## License